This article was originally posted in August, 2014.

-With the game tied 2-2 in the third period, Martin Gelinas redirected a pass of his skate and it appeared to cross the goal line.
-However, the ruling on the ice was no goal and there was no replay.
+With the game tied 2-2 in the third period, Martin Gelinas redirected a pass of his skate, where it appeared to cross the goal line.
+However, the ruling on the ice was no goal.
+There was no replay.
 The Lightning won the game in double overtime and then took Game seven at home to break the Flames hearts.

-The Flames haven’t won a playoff series since there run in 2004.
+The Flames haven’t won a playoff series since that run in 2004.

 2006 Edmonton Oilers

 After a nasty lockout that saw the 2004-05 season cancelled, the NHL was heading towards a new direction in 2005-06.
 With a salary cap in place, small market teams like the Edmonton Oilers could now compete with the big boys of the NHL.